History

-In 2003, at the request of The Tibet Center and Healing the Divide, His Holiness returned to New York City.
-This visit's ambitious four-day teaching on Root Verses on Indian Philosophies by the 17th-century Tibetan scholar Jamyang Shepa and The Seven-Point Mind Training by the 12th-century Geshe Chekawa, also included a public talk in Central Park on The Bodhisattva's Jewel Garland by Atisha, attended by over 200,000 people.
+• 2003 — At the invitation of The Tibet Center and Healing the Divide, His Holiness gave a four-day teaching on Root Verses on Indian Philosophies by the 17th-century Tibetan scholar Jamyang Shepa and The Seven-Point Mind Training by the 12th-century Geshe Chekawa.
+He also gave a public talk in Central Park on The Bodhisattva's Jewel Garland by Atisha, again attended by over 200,000 people.

-This October 2013, The Gere Foundation and Kunkhyab Thardo Ling The Tibet Center are happy again to announce that His Holiness The 14th Dalai Lama will give teachings at the Beacon Theatre New York City, NY.
-His Holiness will teach The Heart Sutra, The Sutra of the Recollection of the Three Jewels, and the ninth chapter of The Guide to the Bodhisattva's Way of Life, by Shantideva.
-His Holiness will bestow an initiation into The Buddha Establishing the Three Pledges.
-There will also be a public talk on the Virtue of Nonviolence.
+• 2013 — The Gere Foundation and The Tibet Center hosted His Holiness at the Beacon Theatre for teachings on The Heart Sutra, The Sutra of the Recollection of the Three Jewels, and the ninth chapter of The Guide to the Bodhisattva's Way of Life by Shantideva.
+His Holiness bestowed an initiation into The Buddha Establishing the Three Pledges and gave a public talk on the Virtue of Nonviolence at The Beacon Theatre to _3,000 people.

 The Tibet Center / Kunkhyab Thardo Ling